xwmx/nb/README.md

 #### Editing Notes

-You can edit a note in your editor using its id, filename, or markdown title:
+You can edit a note in your editor using its id, filename, or title:

 ```bash
 # edit note by id